Don-Donn/Car-Rental/README.md

 3. **Car Section**: Add, edit, or delete cars available for rentals.

 4. **Accounts**: Manage admin accounts, edit passwords, and add new admin accounts.

-Forms: Use forms to add new transactions, manage advance bookings, update ongoing rentals, add cars, and manage admin accounts.